-The District's partner in many of its responsibilities is the Florida Department of Environmental Protection (Department).
-Based in statute, the District operates under the general supervisory authority of the Department, and many of the District's programs rely on close cooperation between the agencies.
-The Department issues permits to the District for the operation of water control structures.
-The District and Department are specifically named as partners in the Everglades Forever Act, with shared responsibility for various activities in the Everglades Program, including the production of this 2002 Report (RAM 8, Table 1-1).
-The Department has taken the lead in developing Chapters 2 and 5 on water quality and phosphorus effects.
-Information in this 2002 Everglades Consolidated Report is primarily a product of District programs and projects associated with the Everglades Forever Act.
+The District's partner in many of its responsibilities is the Florida Department of Environmental Protection (FDEP or Department).
+Created by statute, the District operates under the general supervisory authority of the Department, and many of the District's programs rely on close cooperation between the agencies.
+The Department issues permits to the District for the operation of its water control structures.
+The District and Department are specifically named as partners in the Everglades Forever Act (EFA), with shared responsibility for various activities in the Everglades restoration program, including the production of this 2002 Report (Table 1-1).
+The Department has taken the lead in developing Chapters 2 and 5 in this Report on water quality and phosphorus effects.

-The seven elements of the Everglades Program from the 1994 Everglades Forever Act are outlined in Table 1-1, along with Research and Monitoring (RAM) Projects that provided much of the information summarized in this Report.
-Table 1-1 also ties these activities to chapters in this Report.
-Particularly important components of the Everglades Program include: the Everglades Construction Project (Chapters 4 and 8), agricultural Best Management Practices (BMPs) (Chapter 3), the development of a revised water quality standard for phosphorus (Chapter 5) and research on Advanced Treatment Technologies (ATTs) for treating stormwater (Chapter 4).
-Another major component of the Everglades Program, the Everglades Stormwater Program (Chapter 8), includes developing the means to ensure water quality compliance for structures discharging into, from or within the Everglades Protection Area.
-The Everglades Stormwater Program moves beyond the Everglades Construction Project (ECP) to ensure water quality standards will be met for areas of the EPA that are not directly involved in the ECP.
-The hydrological needs of the Everglades are the subject of Chapter 6; this information provides an important foundation for Everglades management and restoration.
-The Comprehensive Everglades Restoration Plan (CERP) is being jointly led by the U.S. Army Corps of Engineers (Corps or USACE) and the District, and is discussed in Chapter 7.
+Information in this Everglades Consolidated Report and earlier versions is primarily a product of District programs and projects associated with the Everglades Forever Act, Florida Statute §373.4592.
+Table 1-1 outlines the seven primary components of the Everglades restoration program as set forth in the Everglades Forever Act, and cross-reference the EFA's various research and reporting requirements to the chapters in this Report.
+Particularly important components of the Everglades restoration program include: construction of Stormwater Treatment Areas (STAs) to treat water flowing from the EAA into the EPA (the Everglades Construction Project) (Chapters 4 and 8), implementing agricultural Best Management Practices (BMPs) (Chapter 3), the development of a revised water quality standard for phosphorus (Chapter 5), and research on Advanced Treatment Technologies (ATTs) for treating stormwater (Chapter 4).
+Another major component of the Everglades restoration program, the Everglades Stormwater Program (Chapter 8), includes developing the means to ensure water quality compliance for structures discharging into, from or within the Everglades Protection Area.
+The Everglades Stormwater Program moves beyond the Everglades Construction Project (ECP) to ensure water quality standards will be met for areas of the EPA that are not directly involved in the ECP and are beyond the scope of the settlement entered in United States vs. South Florida Water Management District, Case No. 88-1886-CIV (S.D.
+Fla.).
+The hydrological needs of the Everglades are the subject of Chapter 6 (this information provides an important foundation for Everglades management and restoration).
+The Comprehensive Everglades Restoration Plan (CERP) jointly led by the U.S. Army Corps of Engineers (Corps or USACE) and the District, is discussed in Chapter 7.
 The CERP will provide the basis for reconstructing the drainage network within the District so the regional ecosystem can be managed in a more sustainable manner.
-The CERP is linked to the Everglades Construction Project because the CERP planning process assumes the ECP is completed and functioning fully as a condition of new regional plans.

 Table 1-1.
-Seven elements and associated projects of the Everglades Program as authorized through the 1994 Everglades Forever Act.
-This Everglades Consolidated Report is based on the RAM-8 project.
+Component projects of the Everglades restoration program as authorized through the 1994 Everglades Forever Act, Section 373.4592, Florida Statutes